Spartanburg County Vehicle Impound Guide

 If You Don't Have a Valid License

-If your license is suspended due to the DUI arrest, you can't retrieve the vehicle yourself.
+If your license is suspended due to the DUI arrest, you can still retrieve your vehicle by having someone else pick it up for you.
+They will need:

 Costs & Fees in Spartanburg County